BasedAgents/smart-contracts/docs/Testnetv0.3.md

 Use this contract:
 - AICOFactory Proxy: [0xe3a9C604E31197FB817077e01dB01a384B27BD5A](https://sepolia.etherscan.io/address/0xe3a9C604E31197FB817077e01dB01a384B27BD5A#writeContract)

+Tests:
-- [ ] Verify factory points to correct AICO/Governor implementations
+- [ ] Verify factory points to correct implementations:
+  1. Go to "Read Contract" tab
+  2. Call `aicoLogic()` - should return: `0xB51EBf00B54C8a31ef5076F3D77A201637Bde963`
+  3. Call `governorLogic()` - should return: `0x3c21c9bC638030AC0ea30ba76d00184d4940b265`

-- [ ] Verify factory owner permissions
+- [ ] Verify factory owner permissions:
+  1. Go to "Read Contract" tab
+  2. Call `owner()` - should return your deployer address: `0x82fED030C262ec0262624aaD0a17A0d1eDA24EA1`
+  3. Go to "Write Contract" tab
+  4. Try to call `setAICOLogic()` with a random address from a non-owner wallet - should revert
+  5. Try to call `setGovernorLogic()` with a random address from a non-owner wallet - should revert
+  6. Connect your owner wallet and try the same calls - should allow the transaction (but don't confirm it)
+  7. Check `upgradeTo()` and `upgradeToAndCall()` have the same permission behavior

 ### 2. Agent Token Deployment & Management
 Use these contracts: